seghil/OpenCavity/opencavity/Docs/tutorial2.rst

    In [10]: A22=M22[0,0]; B22=M22[0,1]; C22=M22[1,0]; D22=M22[1,1] # getting the members of subsystem 2 matrix

 As in the first example, till now we have just manipulated matrices to create two ABCD matrices representing two subsystems of the cavity.
-Lets create and build these subsystems:
+Let's create and build these subsystems:

 .. ipython::